Masonic Hall, Duncombe Place

-The Masonic Hall is a historic building on Duncombe Place in York, in England.

-The building was designed by the architect John Edwin Gates member of the York Lodge and the interior of the Lodge room was designed by J Barton-Wilson, a fellow Freemason from London.
-The Foundation Stone was laid in the North East corner of the Lodge Room by the Worshipful Master, William Lawton, on the 8th September 1862, into which was placed a jar containing mementos.
-Construction was completed in 1863 with consecration taking place on June 2nd.
+The Masonic Hall is a historic building on Duncombe Place in York, England.
+The building was designed by John Edwin Gates, a member of the York Lodge, and the Lodge Room interior was designed by J. Barton-Wilson, a fellow freemason from London.
+The foundation stone was laid in the north-east corner of the Lodge Room by the Worshipful Master, William Lawton, on 8 September 1862, with a jar of mementos placed beneath it.
+Construction finished in 1863, and the hall was consecrated on 2 June.

-It was subsequently altered in 1866, with the front elevation being taken down and rebuilt 12 feet further forward.
-This allowed the extension of the Banqueting Room on the first floor, the original winding staircase was replaced with the current square staircase, and the original porch way entrance was moved to its current position.
-A large extension was added in the early 20th century. to provide offices and accommodation for a caretaker.
+Alterations followed in 1866, when the front elevation was dismantled and rebuilt 12 feet further forward.
+This allowed the Banqueting Room on the first floor to be enlarged, the original winding staircase to be replaced with the present square staircase, and the porch entrance to be moved to its current position.
+A large extension was added in the early 20th century to provide offices and accommodation for a caretaker.